tanrobotix/gremlin-operator/README.md

 ### Create a GremlinService CRD

-The default controller will watch for GremlinService objects and create a pod for each CRD.

 You can find some example CRD's in `deploy/crds`.
 For example, to run the Shutdown Gremlin on nginx pods in the cluster once every 24 hours at midnight you can apply the following CRD.

 ```yaml